uchicago-capp-30320/ShoulderToShoulder/README.md

 #### `frontend`

-The frontend employs a conda virtual environment.
-To create the environment, follow these steps:
+The frontend development does not utilize a virtual environment, but instead requires the installation of nodejs.
+To install the necessary packages for the first time, follow these steps:

 <pre>
 ```
 cd frontend
-conda env create --file environment.yml
-conda activate frontend
-npm install @angular/cli
+pip install nodejs
 npm install

-conda deactivate
 ```
 </pre>

+This process only needs to be done once.
+Once the packages have been installed, `cd frontend` at any time to work on the frontend development.

 #### `backend`

 The backend employs a poetry virtual environment with Python 3.12.
-To create the environment, follow these steps:
+To create the environment for the first time, follow these steps:

 <pre>
 ```